 As a parent of a newborn baby, it is sometimes hard to know what a baby wants.
 And it takes a long time to decode their non-verbal language to something meaningful.

-Finding out the reason for their abnormal head movement will give you an idea of an action that you are going to take to ease their discomfort.
+Finding out the reason for their abnormal head movement will give you an idea of an action you will take to ease their discomfort.

 When you find out the reason, you want to act accordingly before the headbanging escalates to full-blown crying.